-There are significant differences in the relationship between the measures of psychological stress and academic burnout depending on the educational variable (government, private), as the calculated z-value is greater than the tabulated value at a significance level of 0.05 the equipment and tools these labs are equipped with to assist students in completing their research.
-During her visits to some private colleges, the researcher observed that students enjoy privacy while at a private college, which meets the requirements of university students in terms of fields, laboratories, modern equipment, technologies, and tools within these labs.
-Based on this, we believe that what happens at government colleges makes students preoccupied, as they face a great responsibility, having entered college through their own hard work.
-It is essential that they ensure intensive academic follow-up by the academic staff.
+There are significant differences in the relationship between psychological stress and academic burnout across educational sectors (government vs. private), as the calculated z-value exceeds the tabulated value at the 0.05 significance level.

+The researcher explains this result by suggesting that government colleges are more deficient in the structural qualifications, such as the availability of laboratories and the equipment and tools these labs are equipped with to assist students in completing their research.
+During her visits to some private colleges, the researcher observed that students enjoy privacy and that these colleges meet the requirements of university students in terms of fields, laboratories, modern equipment, technologies, and tools.
+Based on this, we believe that what happens at government colleges makes students preoccupied, as they face a great responsibility after entering college through their own hard work.
+They must ensure intensive academic follow-up by the academic staff.